 The Offshore Structures mentioned in this section are recommended to be marked as a single unit, a block or field, as appropriate, as follows:

+Lights are located not less than 6 metres and not more than 30 metres above Highest Astronomical Tide (HAT).

+Have a vertical divergence of the projected beam such that the light will be visible from the immediate vicinity of the structure to the maximum luminous range of the light.

 Any structure shall be marked at night by one or more white lights so constructed and fixed as to ensure that at least one light is visible upon approaching the structure from any direction.
 Minimum nominal range is to be 10 Nautical miles.

 Subsidiary red flashing lights shall also be provided and show the same characteristics as the main white lights, i.e. synchronized Mo (U) R ≤15s.
 These are to be located to mark the horizontal extremities of the structure, excepting those marked with white lights, as well as interconnecting bridges.
 Minimum nominal range is to be 3 Nautical miles.